-Be sure to remain off contact lenses 4 days prior to your complimentary LASIK consultation and 2 weeks prior to surgery.
-For hard or gas permeable contacts, remain off for at least 3 weeks prior to your LASIK-PRK consultation.
-The longer you have worn hard lenses, the longer they will need to be kept out before surgery.
-If you are unsure when to have them out, please do not hesitate to ask any one of our staff members.
+Soft contacts: Off for 4 days prior to your consultation and 2 weeks before surgery.
+Hard or gas permeable contacts: Off for at least 3 weeks prior to your consultation.
+The longer you have worn hard contacts, the longer they will need to be kept out before surgery.
+If you are unsure when to have them out, please do not hesitate to ask any of our staff.

 LASIK with the iLASIK technology suite helps people do the things they love to do without the hassle of contacts or glasses.
 It is FDA approved to correct mild to severe nearsightedness with/without astigmatism, farsightedness with/without astigmatism, and mixed astigmatism.